ucdavisdatalab/workshop_ocr_python/chapters/01_ocr-basics.md

 pytesseract.get_languages()
 ```

-To specify the language to use, pass the name of the language as a parameter to `pytesseract.image_to_string`:
+To specify the language to use, pass the name of the language as a parameter to
+`pytesseract.image_to_string`.
+Lets rerun the ocr on the korean image, this
+time specifying the appropriate language.

 ```{code-cell}
 pytesseract.image_to_string(kor_img, lang='kor')
 ```

-multiple languages
+Tesseract supports images that contain multiple languages, we can specify which
+languages to use by separating them with the `+` character in the configuration
+string:

 ```{code-cell}
 pytesseract.image_to_string(kor_img, lang='kor+eng')
 ```

 ### Engine Selection

-Tesseract supports the following options for selecting the engine:
+Tesseract has several **engine modes** that can be used.
+There are two main
+implementations - the original tesseract engine, and, since Tesseract version
+4, an LSTM based OCR engine.
+In addition, Tesseract supports using a
+combination of the two.
+The list of Tesseract's engine modes:

 ```
 0 = Original Tesseract only.
 1 = Neural nets LSTM only.